Poplo-Code/Hello-World/README.md

 # Example site

 This is a sample readme.
 I'm learning markdown.
-This is my step to learning how to use github.
+This is my first  step to learning how to use github.